laserpants/powerpants/README.md

 ### Polynomials

 Polynomials are implemented as a map (`Data.Map.Strict.Map`) from degree keys to coefficient values.
-The `Polynomial` type constructor is parameterized by the type of the coefficients.
-Most of the implementation requires this type to be an instance of the `Eq` and `Algebra.Ring.C` type classes.
-This latter constraint is especially useful, since the set of polynomials with coefficients from a ring **R** itself forms a ring, usually denoted **R**[x].

 ```haskell
 import Data.Map.Strict ( Map )